codesport/admin-panel/README.md

 Functional components in React are composed of pure functions which are [first class objects (functions)](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function) in JavaScript.
 As functions, a given set of inputs will always provide a predicatble and guaranteed output.
 As first class objects, JavaScript functions may be treated as variables.

-   **PRO TIP 3:** Generally speaking, child components should be functional components and not manage state.
+   * **PRO TIP 3:** Generally speaking, child components should be functional components and not manage state.
 In fact, their state must be lifted into and therefore managed by its parent

-   **PRO TIP 4:** If you find yourself repeating the same lines of code throughout a given parent or child component, combine that code into a method or function.
+   * **PRO TIP 4:** If you find yourself repeating the same lines of code throughout a given parent or child component, combine that code into a method or function.
 Then call when needed

-   **PRO TIP 5:** If you find yourself needing the same function in more than 2 component's, separate that function into an additional file and import it where needed!
+   * **PRO TIP 5:** If you find yourself needing the same function in more than 2 component's, separate that function into an additional file and import it where needed!

 ### Class Components
 Class components are OO constructs that  are used to manage state in React applications.
 Every class component in React must have a `render()` method with a `return` statement.

-  **PRO TIP 6:** Create a single parent component that will control application state.
+   * **PRO TIP 6:** Create a single parent component that will control application state.
 This parent component will be a class component

 ---
 # Getting Started: Setting-up a React Local Development Environment

-## 1. VSCode Setup
+## A. VSCode Setup

 [VS Code](https://code.visualstudio.com/) is our editor of choice.
 The below suggestions will optimize it for React development

-    a.
-Install [Babel Javascript](https://marketplace.visualstudio.com/items?itemName=mgmcdermott.vscode-language-babel).
+1. Install [Babel Javascript](https://marketplace.visualstudio.com/items?itemName=mgmcdermott.vscode-language-babel).
 Created by Michael McDermont, it provides VSCode syntax highlighting for JavaScript ES6, React JSX, Flow, and GraphQL.

-    b.
-Install Sergii Naumov's [Oceanic Theme](https://marketplace.visualstudio.com/items?itemName=naumovs.theme-oceanicnext).
+2. Install Sergii Naumov's [Oceanic Theme](https://marketplace.visualstudio.com/items?itemName=naumovs.theme-oceanicnext).
 It supports a more granular level of syntax highlighting for nested properties.

-## 2. React Environment Setup
+## B. React Environment Setup

-    a.
-Install the LTS of version of [node.js](https://nodejs.org/en/).
+1. Install the LTS of version of [node.js](https://nodejs.org/en/).

-    b.
-Using your terminal (i.e., CLI), navigate to the project folder where you will save the project.
+2. Using your terminal (i.e., CLI), navigate to the project folder where you will save the project.

-    c.
-Within your terminal type `npx create-react-app  admin-panel`
+3. Within your terminal type `npx create-react-app  admin-panel`

-        i.
-NB: `admin-panel` is the name of the application in this tutorial. ii.
+   ->i.
+NB: `admin-panel` is the name of the application in this tutorial.

+   ->ii.
 Refer to the [official react tutorials](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) to learn more about the `npx` and `create-react-app` directves

-    d.
-Finally, type `npm start` to run the default react application.
+4. Finally, type `npm start` to run the default react application.
 The app will render on your local machine at http://localhost:3000

-## 3. `create-react-app`: Understanding Default Files and Directory Structure
+## C. `create-react-app`: Understanding Default Files and Directory Structure

-**node_modules/:** Standard node folder to store dependencies, packages (e.g., Babel) and libraries (e.g., React).
+1. **node_modules/:** Standard node folder to store dependencies, packages (e.g., Babel) and libraries (e.g., React).

-  **package.json:** Standard configuration and script setup file for node projects.
+1.  **package.json:** Standard configuration and script setup file for node projects.
 You may specify dependencies and embed [custom scripts](https://css-tricks.com/why-npm-scripts/) to automate your development workflow

-  **public/:** Folder with global read privileges (i.e., public , web accesible).
-Only store public content here such as images and html files.

-        Optional TODO: You're welcomed to change or delete the favicon, manifest, and logo files to suit your project's needs.
-But, be sure `index.html` also reflects those changes. `logo512.png` will not be used in our project so you're welomed to delete it.
+1.  **public/:** Folder with global read privileges (i.e., public , web accessible).
+Only store public content here such as images and html files. **Optional TODO:** You're welcomed to change or delete the favicon, manifest, and logo files to suit your project's needs.
+But, be sure `index.html` also reflects those changes. `logo512.png` will not be used in our project so you're welcomed to delete it.

-  **public/index.html:** Used by index.js to render the react app.
+1.  **public/index.html:** Used by index.js to render the react app.
 The app gets rendered to an arbitrary id's (default is 'root') DOM in this file  via this code `<div id="root"></div>`

-  **index.css:** Global stylesheet for the react project.
+1.  **index.css:** Global stylesheet for the react project.
 Within the React developer community it is considered a best practice to opt for component-specific CSS.
 Such CSS is written directly into the component.
 It's accomplished via CSS objects or [CSS in JavaScript libraries](https://www.npmtrends.com/styled-components-vs-emotion-vs-react-bootstrap] such as styled-components, react-bootstrap, etc.

-  **App.css:** external style sheet for App.js.
-It is minified and aggretated into a 'global' style sheet on application build and compile.

-        TODO: Delete this file
+1.  **App.css:** external style sheet for App.js.
+It is minified and aggregated into a 'global' style sheet on application build and compile. **TODO:** Delete this file

-  **index.js:**  Renders App.js component to an arbitrary id (default is id 'root') in `public/index.html`.
-NB: A file which injects code (i.e., component) directly to the HTML DOM is often referred as an application entry point.

-        TODO: Open this file and update to `import App from './components/App'`
+1.  **index.js:**  Renders App.js component to an arbitrary id (default is id 'root') in `public/index.html`.
+NB: A file which injects code (i.e., component) directly to the HTML DOM is often referred as an application entry point. **TODO:** Open this file and update to `import App from './components/App'`

-  **App.js:** A container component and parent for react react applications.

-        TODO: Delete its contents and move to `src/components`
+1. **App.js:** A container component and parent for react react applications.   **TODO:** Delete its contents and move to `src/components`

  ### Updating the Directory Structure

 1. Create `components/` and `images/` folders under the `src/` directory.

 2. Delete `App.css` and `App-test.js` from `src/.`  Move `App.js` into  `components/`

-    3. Follow the *TODOs* mentioned above.
+3. If you haven't done so already, follow the *TODOs* mentioned above, in Part C.

 We'll add our component files in the next section.
 However, your folder structure should resemble this: